AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 **Best Practice** &ndash; When working with batch set presets Adobe recommends the following workflow:

 1. Create a batch set preset.
-1. Create an asset folder and ensure it is synched to Dynamic Media.
+1. Create a new asset folder and ensure it is synched to Dynamic Media.
 1. Apply the batch set preset to the asset folder.
 1. Upload images to the asset folder.
 1. Create your image set or spin set.